Pine Bend Bluff Scientific and Natural Area

 A partnership of government and non-government agencies and organizations cooperated in preserving this property in its natural state.
 Since 1991, volunteers have removed invasive species and replanted using prairie grasses and forbs to restore this area to a more natural system.

 Pine Bend Bluff provides spectacular views of the Mississippi River from bluffs overlooking the river valley.
 The park consists of savanna, oak forest, and dry prairie.
 Native grasses and forbs, including spring flowers, are also attractions.
-Pine Bluff SNA is 256 acres in size; one parcel is accessible only by river.
+Pine Bluff SNA is 256 acres in size.

 Since this is a state scientific and natural area, low-impact only activities are allowed.
 Hiking, nature study, bird watching, and photography opportunities abound.